AathmanT/flask-website/README.md

+# Dynamic Topic Modelling of Tweets
-# flask-website made by Python 2.7 in Windows
+## Made from Python 2.7 in Windows

+## You can directly activate the virtual environment given in the project
+## or you can install all the libraries on your own

+# library intallation errors
 ## tethne only works for Python 2.7

 ## tethne problems